ZhiyuZhang803/DSCI553_Data_Mining_With_Spark/README.md

 - Introduction: This repo contains data mining algorithms implemented with PySpark.
 - Homework Assignments of DSCI553 DATA MINING - Instructor: Prof. Wei-Min Shen

+### Special Notes
+- If you want to be more familiar with in-class quiz, please contact me (via email) with more information.
+- More detailed explanation of codes and corresponding algorithms will be released later.
 ### Contents
 | Assignments | Topic | Programming Language |    Algorithms    | Grades |
 | ----------- | ----- | -------------------- | ----------------- | ----- |